7

 1

 • I would agree that if self defense is your primary goal, Krav Maga is the best bet.
-There are no rules, and as my friend said: "Krav teaches you to counter-attack to the point that the original attacker says 'Hey- you guys stop attacking me' -even if it's just you in the counter-attack" Dec 26, 2014 at 21:14
+There are no rules, and as my friend said: "Krav teaches you to counter-attack to the point that the original attacker says 'Hey- you guys stop attacking me' -even if it's just you in the counter-attack" Commented Dec 26, 2014 at 21:14

 0